h3ll0clar1c3/Scripts/README.md

 * PublicIP - Runs a Nmap scan on against a file of host servers with Public IP's to check both TCP and UDP ports.
 * RunAs.ps1 - Runs a 'RunAs' command to switch context of user whilst triggering and initiating a reverse shell to the attacker.
 * Meterpreter.rc - Sets a Meterpreter listener/handler with options (msfconsole -q -r Meterpreter.rc).
-* WEPCracker.py - Wrapper script to crack WEP.
+* WEPCracker.py - Wrapper script to crack WEP using Airdecap-ng.

 ## WEP Cracker